-(ii) Principal adverse impacts are also considered quantitatively through the PAI indicators' measurement and reported annually in the SFDR annex in the periodic reporting.
+(ii) Principal adverse impacts are also considered quantitatively through the PAI indicators' measurement and reported annually in the SFDR annex in the Financial Product's periodic reporting.
 The objective is to provide transparency to investors on significant negative impact on other sustainability factors.
-AXA IM measures all the mandatory PAI indicators, plus additional optional environmental indicator and additional optional social indicator.
+AXA IM is measuring all the mandatory PAI indicators, additional optional environmental and social indicators.